ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 During the competition, you will use the new IronHacks workspace that supports a fully integrated data science workflow: You will have access to a **JupyterLab**, a key, and libraries to query and analyze data from **BigQuery**. **Please note: For this competition, you will only be using Python.**  Please check out the workspace by clicking on the workspace button in the right corner.

 ## Accessing the data in BigQuery
-When you [register](https://ironhacks.com/hacks/fall-2022) for this new challenge,  you will be able to access a key in your [user profile](https://ironhacks.com/profile) that allows you to query the data using libraries in Python and some basic SQL.
-Our Tutorial #2, which will be available when [registration](https://ironhacks.com/hacks/fall-2022) opens, will tell you more about how to do that.
+Our Tutorial #2, which will be available when registration at [ironhacks.com/hacks/fall-2022/register](https://ironhacks.com/hacks/fall-2022) opens, will tell you more about how to query the data.
 We will release new keys in batches so it might take up to a day until you have access to a key!

 ## Your submission